reactjs/react.dev/src/content/reference/react/useTransition.md

 In this example, the "Posts" tab is also **artificially slowed down** so that it takes at least a second to render.
 Unlike in the previous example, this state update is **not a Transition.**

 Click "Posts" and then immediately click "Contact".
 Notice that the app freezes while rendering the slowed down tab, and the UI becomes unresponsive.
-This state update is not a Transition, so a slow re-render freezed the user interface.
+This state update is not a Transition, so a slow re-render froze the user interface.

 <Sandpack>